malusamayo/leakage-analysis/README.md

 3. Build Docker image: ```docker build -t leakage-analysis .```
 4. Run Docker image: ```docker run -v /path/to/dir:/path/to/dir leakage-analysis /path/to/dir/$FILE -o```.
 All to-be-analyzed notebooks should be converted to Python files and stored in `/path/to/dir`.

+## How to read output
+For a given input file `test.py`, an output html file `test.html` will be generated if `-o` flag is specified.

+In `test.html`, we show the analysis results alongside input code.
+A summary table on detected leakage issues is shown on the top.
+Users could also utilize the interactive buttons to highlight relevant code and navigate through different code segments.

 ## Internal Structure

 Given a Python file, `src/main.py` first parses the input into AST.